-I've been a fan of STAR WARS since the original film, and while I can't recall the first time that I saw the 1977 "Episode IV," I remember getting into the toys prior to seeing THE EMPIRE STRIKES BACK in 1980 (that's me in he Polaroid on the right, with my SEARS Cantina Adventure Set), and I fully remember seeing both that film, and 1983's RETURN OF THE JEDI in theaters.
+I've been a fan of STAR WARS since the original film, and while I can't recall the first time that I saw the 1977 "Episode IV," I remember getting into the toys prior to seeing THE EMPIRE STRIKES BACK in 1980 (that's me in the Polaroid on the right, with my SEARS Cantina Adventure Set), and I fully remember seeing both that film, and 1983's RETURN OF THE JEDI in theaters.
 The latter we actually saw twice, as the first screening was interrupted by my crying sister, and moving to the "cry room" (if anyone remembers those) wasn't exactly a move that enhanced the first viewing.

 I was big into the STAR WARS saga - periodically finding new ways to experience it, like the "SUPER" STAR WARS series of games for the Super Nintendo Entertainment System.
 I dug it when it wasn't "the cool" thing to do.
 Then the reissues happened in '97, and I became a little too into it for awhile.
 After slowly dabbling with buying an action figure here and there, eventually I became a hardcore STAR WARS-collecting addict.
 I dumped tens of thousands of dollars on every figure, vehicle, and trinket that caught my eye.
 Eventually, my wife and I had a "Star Wars room."

 Pictured above: Just one "Phantom Menace" section of my former STAR WARS Room.
+Want to see more pics of that room... a long time ago in an apartment far, far away?
+Check 'em out on Facebook!

 The addiction carried into the release of THE PHANTOM MENACE in 1999, and through ATTACK OF THE CLONES in 2002.
 By the time REVENGE OF THE SITH arrived in 2005, thankfully I had weaned myself off of the STAR WARS drug.
 While I enjoyed the movie, I bought none of the toys.
 I had been burnt by the constant onslaught of reissues, repaints, and otherwise undesirable figures that I still had to have in order to be a completist.
 At the same time, I realized that I'd been buying into the hype to fill some kind of void - a void that was never really filled because it wasn't ever really there.